 Seated, you can twist your spine from both sides.
 Turning to the right, hold the right hand-rest of the chair with your left hand, keeping your right hand locked to the chair’s backrest.
 Hold it there for 7-10 seconds.
 Then turn to your left, hold the left hand-rest with your right hand, and lock your left hand to the backrest.
 Hold for 7-10 seconds.
 This helps align your spine, releasing the stiffness and tension created when you sit for long hours.

 Seated, just bend forward, and rest your torso on your thighs.
-Let your arms hang free beside your legs.
+Let your arms hang free besides your legs.
 Hold for 15-20 seconds.
-This exercise helps stretch the entire back, releases fatigue and stiffness and helps you sit long hours without discomfort.
+This exercise helps stretch the entire back, releases fatigue and stiffness, and helps you sit long hours without discomfort.

 Close your eyes while seated on the chair, back straight, and with one hand on your abdomen, and the other on the hand-rest, breath deeply (if you normally breathe in for 3 seconds, make it 4 seconds, and exhale for the same duration).
 Be aware, or conscious, while you take the air in, and throw it out.
 The hand on the abdomen helps keep your mind engaged with the movement of the abdomen (as you inhale it bulges out, as you exhale it sinks in).
 Deep breathing with awareness helps keep your mind more aware, calm, and focused.
 Also, as your eyes remain closed while you perform this exercise, they too are rested before you get back to work.